WageCalculator

 Is a novated lease better than a car loan?

 This guide is for general educational purposes only and does not constitute financial or tax advice.
-Novated lease arrangements are complex and their suitability depends on your individual circumstances.
-Consult a financial adviser or tax professional before entering a novated lease.
-FBT rules and thresholds are subject to change.
-Information is based on ATO and Treasury guidance current as at 2025–2026.
+Novated lease arrangements are complex and their suitability depends on your individual circumstances — consult a registered tax agent or accountant for personalised advice.
+Information is based on ATO guidance current as at 2025–2026.